 When Holy Cross expanded into higher education, it's vision was to become a centre of excellence providing locally based education for undergraduates.

-In partnership with Liverpool Hope, Edge Hill and Newman universities, student numbers at Holy Cross University Centre have swelled from around 50 to over 600, becoming a phenomenal local success story.
+In partnership with Liverpool Hope, Edge Hill and St Mary's Twickenham universities, student numbers at Holy Cross University Centre have swelled from around 50 to over 500, becoming a phenomenal local success story.

 Why don't you become part of our growing community of university students within a friendly local environment offering excellent teaching, IT and library facilities?